NebulousLabs/Sia-UI/DEVELOPERS.md

-The top level folder is pertinent mostly for its Makefile which holds the bash logic to make distributables for each OS through a `make dist` command
+The top level folder is pertinent mostly for its Makefile which holds the bash logic to make distributables for each OS through a `make dist` command.

-The ./app/ folder holds all the code relevant to make test-ui into an npm module that people could develop with and on.
+The `app/` folder holds all the code relevant to make test-ui into an npm module that people could develop with and on.

 You will need npm and gconf.
 Most linux installations will already have gconf.